 Generally, travel nurses who opt for assignments across the country receive higher pay.
 The main reason is because these travel nurses may receive housing stipends, travel reimbursements, and sometimes even bonuses for working in high-demand areas.
-These types of perks aren’t available to local travel nurses since they don’t accrue duplicate living expenses.
+These types of perks aren’t available for local assignments since they don’t accrue duplicate housing expenses or other living expenses.

 How can I find the best travel nursing jobs for me?

 Ready to take on your next travel job?
 Start traveling with Fusion Medical Staffing!
 Traveling with Fusion Medical Staffing agency opens the gateway to a rich array of travel nursing opportunities.

 As a Fusion Medical Staffing nurse, you gain access to the best travel nursing jobs that align with your specialty expertise and aspirations.
 With an experienced support system made up of your personal recruiter, the clinical team, and compliance specialists, Fusion Medical Staffing is committed to matching you with travel jobs that line up with your goals and supporting you every step of the way.
 Find out more about how the travel process works at Fusion Medical Staffing and apply for travel nursing jobs!

 Travel nursing, both locally and nationwide, provides a wealth of nursing opportunities for personal growth and professional development.
 What your individual travel nursing experience looks like will depend on your wants and lifestyle.
 While local travel nursing allows for more familiarity and comfort, nationwide travel nursing offers the thrill of adventure and the chance to explore diverse areas, healthcare systems, and cultures across the country.
 No matter which path you go down, both avenues provide a fulfilling career in the dynamic field of healthcare.